-- A. Electronic direct-coupled actuation shall be provided. - B. The actuator shall be direct-coupled over the shaft, enabling it to be mounted directly to the damper shaft without the need for connecting linkage.
-The fastening clamp assembly shall be of a 'V' bolt design with associated 'V' shaped toothed cradle attaching to the shaft for maximum strength and eliminating slippage.
-Spring return actuators shall have a 'V' clamp assembly of sufficient size to be directly mounted to an integral jackshaft of up to 1.05 inches when the damper is constructed in this manner.
-Single bolt or screw type fasteners are not acceptable. - C. The actuator shall have electronic overload or digital rotation sensing circuitry to prevent damage to the actuator throughout the entire rotation of the actuator.
-Mechanical end switches or magnetic clutch to deactivate the actuator at the end of rotation are not acceptable. - D. For power failure/safety applications, an internal mechanical spring return mechanism shall be built into the actuator housing.
-Non-mechanical forms of fail-safe operation are acceptable for valves larger than 4". - E. All spring return actuators shall be capable of both clockwise and counterclockwise spring return operation. - F. Proportional actuators shall accept a 0 to 10VDC or 0 to 20mA analog control input and provide a 2 to 10VDC or 4 to 20mA operating range.
-An actuator capable of accepting a pulse width modulating control signal is not acceptable.
-An actuator capable of accepting a three-point floating control signal is not acceptable. - G. All 24VAC/DC actuators shall operate on Class 2 wiring and shall not require more than 10VA for AC or more than 8 watts for DC applications.
+- F. Proportional actuators shall accept a 0 to 10VDC or 0 to 20mA analog control input and provide a 2 to 10VDC or 4 to 20mA operating range. - G. Actuators capable of accepting a pulse width modulating or three-point floating control signal are acceptable for specific uses only, but are generally not preferred.
+Typically, these uses would be fin tube radiation control valves or small (less than 1 gpm) re-heat control valves.. - H. All 24VAC/DC actuators shall operate on Class 2 wiring and shall not require more than 10VA for AC or more than 8 watts for DC applications.
 Actuators operating on 120VAC power shall not require more than 10VA.
-Actuators operating on 230VAC shall not require more than 11VA. - H. All non-spring return actuators shall have an external manual gear release to allow manual positioning of the damper when the actuator is not powered.
-Spring return actuators with more than 60 in-lb torque shall have a manual crank for this purpose. - I. All modulating actuators shall have an external, built-in switch to allow reversing direction of rotation. - J. Actuators shall be provided with a conduit fitting. - K. Actuators shall be Underwriters Laboratories Standard 873 listed and Canadian Standards Association Class 4813 02 certified as meeting correct safety requirements and recognized industry standards. - L. Actuators shall be designed for a minimum of 60,000 full stroke cycles at the actuator's rated torque and shall have a 2-year manufacturer's warranty, starting from the date of start-up, per Start-up Report or Cx documentation.
-Manufacturer shall be ISO9001 certified.
+Actuators operating on 230VAC shall not require more than 11VA. - All non-spring return actuators shall have an external manual gear release to allow manual positioning of the damper when the actuator is not powered.
+Spring return actuators with more than 60 in-lb torque shall have a manual crank for this purpose. - All modulating actuators shall have an external, built-in switch to allow reversing direction of rotation. - K. Actuators shall be provided with a conduit fitting. - L. Actuators shall be Underwriters Laboratories Standard 873 listed and Canadian Standards Association Class 4813 02 certified as meeting correct safety requirements and recognized industry standards. - M. Actuators shall be designed for a minimum of 60,000 full stroke cycles at the actuator's rated torque and shall have a 2-year manufacturer's warranty, starting from the date of start-up, per Start-up Report or Cx documentation. - N. Manufacturer shall be ISO9001 certified.